The 3 Stages of Multiple Myeloma

 Historically, two systems were used to stage multiple myeloma: the International Staging System and the Durie Salmon Staging System.
 Now, hematologists exclusively use the Revised International Staging System (R-ISS), which recognizes three myeloma stages.
 These stages are based on clinical test results rather than an individual’s myeloma symptoms.

 Some doctors think of related plasma cell disorders as early stages of multiple myeloma without symptoms.
 These conditions include monoclonal gammopathy of undetermined significance (MGUS) and smoldering multiple myeloma.
-However, this article focuses on how cancer is staged at the time of multiple myeloma diagnosis and how it progresses.
+However, this article focuses on the staging of multiple myeloma at diagnosis and its progression.

 Since 2015, the R-ISS has been recognized as the most reliable tool for predicting how multiple myeloma might progress.
 Unlike older models, this system doesn’t consider X-rays or bone lesions (bone damage).
 Instead, the R-ISS uses four biological markers to classify the myeloma stage.
 Three markers are proteins that can be measured in blood tests, and the fourth is based on genetic changes in the cancer cells’ chromosomes.